LethalEthan/HoneyBEE/README.md

 * [ ] Block/Entity Data
 * [ ] Actually logging in and being able to play to some degree
 * [ ] Bedrock Support
-* [ ] Server Configuration
+* [x] Server Configuration
 * [ ] HoneyPot (A proxy linking multiple HoneyGO servers muchlike waterfall/bungee)

 **Suggestions**

 If HoneyGO isn't what you needed you could look at some other projects that are popular and are recommended from me.
-The projects listed are actively developed and support modern-ish versions of Minecraft (1.12 - 1.15):
+The projects listed are actively developed and support modern-ish versions of Minecraft (1.12 - 1.16):

-Want a server with mods and plugins?
-Visit [Magma](https://magmafoundation.org/)

 Wanting a fast java based Minecraft server?
-Visit [Paper](https://papermc.io/)
+Visit [Paper](https://papermc.io/) (Java)

 Wanting a stable Java based Minecraft server?
-Visit [Spigot](https://www.spigotmc.org/)
+Visit [Spigot](https://www.spigotmc.org/) (Java)

+Wanting a scalable, experimental server in C#? visit [Mincase](https://github.com/dotnetGame/MineCase) (C#)

+Wanting a server with mods and plugins?
+Visit [Magma](https://magmafoundation.org/)/[Mohist](https://mohist.red/) (Java)

 Wanting a fast, non-mojang based code, server?
-Visit [Glowstone](https://glowstone.net/)
+Visit [Glowstone](https://glowstone.net/) (Java)

 Wanting a fast Minecraft 1.8 - 1.12.2 server in C/C++?
-Visit [Cuberite](https://cuberite.org/)
+Visit [Cuberite](https://cuberite.org/) (C++)

 Wanting a Minecraft server with a stable, high level API?
-Visit [Prismarine](http://flying-squid.prismarine.js.org/#/)
+Visit [Prismarine](http://flying-squid.prismarine.js.org/#/) (Js)

 Wanting a paper server with some added gameplay features ?
-Visit [Purpur](https://github.com/pl3xgaming/Purpur)
+Visit [Purpur](https://github.com/pl3xgaming/Purpur) (Java)

-Wanting a high performance and highly efficient Minecraft server?
-Visit [Basin](https://github.com/basinserver/basin)
+Want to create your own server with an API other than bukkit?
+Visit [Minestom](https://github.com/Minestom/Minestom) (Java)

 Wanting an experimental Minecraft Server implementation in Rust?
-Visit [Feather](https://github.com/feather-rs/feather)
+Visit [Feather](https://github.com/feather-rs/feather) (Rust)

 Wanting a Minecraft server that supports the SpongeAPI?
-Visit [Sponge](https://www.spongepowered.org/) and [Lantern](https://github.com/LanternPowered/Lantern)
+Visit [Sponge](https://www.spongepowered.org/) and [Lantern](https://github.com/LanternPowered/Lantern) (Java)

+Wanting a Frankenstein of Paper forks and enhancements from other repos?
+Visit [Yatopia](https://github.com/tr7zw/Yatopia) (Java)

+Wanting a high performance paper server with bleeding edge enhancements?
+Visit [Tuinity](https://github.com/Spottedleaf/Tuinity) (Java)

-**For General use I suggest Paper it is stable, bukkit compatible, fast and is the go to standard for most servers.**
+**For General use I suggest Paper/Tuinity it is stable, bukkit compatible, fast and is the go to standard for most servers.**

 **\
 HoneyGO is still an experimental Minecraft Server (Only started development a few months ago) and with that could come major changes that may break/corrupt worlds (We'll try not to).
 HoneyGO at the moment is only suitable for a simple creative/lobby server as the terrain generation and entity AI is nowhere near completion and could take some time.**